carlacotas/google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 The Cyclistic’s historical trip data is available to download in zip files (‘202211-divvy-tripdata.zip’ → ‘202410-divvy-tripdata.zip’).
 After downloaded and stored in a folder (1.OriginalData), the zip files were unzipped locally giving the original .CSV data files (‘202211-divvy-tripdata.csv’ → ‘202410-divvy-tripdata.csv’).
 This study uses R-Studio Desktop for the analysis because it is a powerful tool for performing statistical analyses and data visualizations.

-The original data files, naming convention of YYYYMM-divvy-tripdata, were loaded R-Studio Desktop and renamed for simplicity and improve readability.
+The original data files, naming convention of YYYYMM-divvy-tripdata, were loaded into R-Studio Desktop and renamed for simplicity and improve readability.

 <br/>